imanbeik/TrampolineFileEncoder/README.md

     If you don't remember which files have been encoded, no problem, you can use the program itself to show you list of encoded files.
     After running the program you should enter 2, then you should provide a valid path to a directory then wait a second for it to search in the directory for the encoded files. it doesn't matter if you chaned the encoded file's name or not, it will show you the list of file unless you didn't provided a valid path.

+Exiting:
+    Are you done with the program?
+    You should just enter 0 then the program will terminate itself.

+If you saw anything wrong with the program let me know in the issue section.